-As we told you in July this top-mount antenna won’t solve the broadcasting issues in the NE viewing area.
-Our parent company Gray Media, Inc, is trying to secure a frequency so we can construct a translator station for NE.
+This top-mount antenna won’t solve the broadcasting issues in the NE viewing area however some may see improvement.
+Our parent company Gray Media, Inc, is still trying to secure a frequency so we can construct a translator station for NE viewers.
 Because of the FCC spectrum repack there aren’t many frequencies, if any, available in the Rockford TV market.
-The translator station is needed because we have to suppress the signal from our top-mount antenna so we don’t interfere with WISN in Milwaukee.
+The translator station is needed because we have to suppress the signal from our top-mount antenna in order to not interfere with WISN in Milwaukee.

 Here are some notes on the frequency change:

-Viewers to the NE may not receive our Antenna TV, COZI and ION channels until the translator station is complete.
+Viewers to the NE may not receive our Antenna TV, Circle and ION channels until a translator station is complete.

 Since we will be on two different frequencies at the same time during this phase of our transition, some viewers who can receive both signals viewers may receive a 23.1 and a 23.11 which will be duplicates of our CBS stream.